os-cau/cau-repl/docs/repl.md

 > `Integer autotune = null` *experimental* - If set, enables automatic parallelization for the processing of your input items.
 > cau-repl will measure the throughput of work items and optimize the degree of parallelism on-the-fly.
 This works best
 > when your work items are homogenous and individual processing time is small.
 The number you specify here is the
-> maximum degree of parallelism you will allow.
+> maximum degree of parallelism you will allow. *Note:* to use a fixed number of parallel worker threads, just specify
+> the `concurrency` parameter (see below) and don't set `autotune`.
 >
 > `boolean background = true` - Controls whether this call should return immediately, or only after the job has finished
 > running.
 You might want to disable background processing when you also enable progress messages.